Lonabean98/pands-problem-sheet/README.md

       numbers.append(number)
 print(numbers)

 ###Explanation:
-1. Numbers is an empty list
+1. Numbers is an empty list.
 2. User is asked to input a positive integer.
-This input is then appended to the numbers lsit.
+This input is then appended to the numbers list.
 3. For any input other than 1, if the remainder of the input divided by 2 is 0, it is divided by two and appended to the list.
 If the remainder divided by 2 is not 0, the number is multiplied by 3 and 1 is added.
 This is also appended to the list.
 4. The "numbers" list is printed.

 ##TASK 5:
 Write a program that outputs whether or not today is a weekday.